voyagerfan/Portfolio-Projects/README.md

 ![](./Icons/calculator.png)

 *This interactive program prompts users to enter mathematical expressions.
-It then efficiently converts the expressions from infix notation to postfix notation  and performs the final evaluation.*
+Using a stack, it efficiently converts the expressions from infix notation to postfix notation  and performs the final evaluation.*

+* <u>Technologies</u> : Java, Eclipse
+* Accurately converts infix expressions containing operators (+, -, *, /) to postfix notation for efficient evaluation.
+* Ensures proper parenthesis usage by identifying and reporting missing parentheses with their position in the expression.
+* Employs a customized prompt to guide the user for valid input and offers an indefinite loop for continuous evaluation until an exit command is provided.
+* Leverages a well-structured design for maintainability and clarity.
+* Utilizes Maven for efficient project management and dependency handling.

 ### [Extending the Random Class](https://github.com/voyagerfan/Extending-the-Random-Class.git)

 ![](./Icons/random.png)

-*This project extends the Java random class by adding additional functions.
-It includes a terminal based UI which allows a user to test the extended functions.*
+*This project extends the Java Random class by adding additional functions.
+It includes a terminal based UI for testing.*

+* <u>Technologies</u>: Java, Eclipse
+* Implements nextInt(int low, int high), nextIntDigit(int digits), various nextChar() methods for generating random integers, characters, and special characters.
+These functions provide developers with more control over random number/char generation.
+* Includes interactive terminal UI testing of the extended Random class functions.
+Users can easily experiment with different parameters and observe the generated values.
+* Utilizes Maven for efficient project management and dependency handling.
 ---

 <small> Attributions - for full links see ./Icon/Refernces.pdf